 The younger the age at which you purchase coverage, the lower the rate will remain for the duration of coverage.
 Premiums will not increase due to your age and benefits will not decrease for the entire term.
 Medical underwriting is required.
 A discount for non-smokers is available.

-Level Term Life Insurance is best suited for those in good health who have a fixed time period or need for protection, such as paying off a mortgage or student loans.
+NEA Level Premium Group Term Life Insurance is best suited for those in good health who have a fixed time period or need for insurance protection, such as paying off a mortgage or student loans.
 A new Level Term policy may be purchased at the end of the initial policy, but you must reapply, and the premium is based upon your current age.

 This type of life insurance is best suited for those who don’t qualify for other types of life insurance due to age or pre-existing conditions.
 There are no health questions, no medical exam is required.